Not This Time: Background

 Not This Time is a dark bay or brown horse who was bred in Kentucky by Albaugh Family Stables.
 His sire Giant's Causeway was known in Europe as "The Iron Horse" after earning five consecutive Group One victories in a time span of just eleven weeks.
 Giant's Causeway then became a three-time leading sire in North America, whose notable offspring include Footstepsinthesand, Shamardal and Take Charge Brandi.
 The offspring of Giant's Causeway have been successful on both turf and dirt.

 Not This Time is out of the Trippi mare Miss Macy Sue, who won the Grade III Winning Colors Stakes in 2007 and was placed in the Breeders' Cup Filly & Mare Sprint that year.
-Miss Macy Sue is also the dam of promising young sire Liam's Map, a multiple grade I-winning millionaire who captured his biggest victory in the 2015 Grade I Breeders' Cup Dirt Mile, and stakes winner and placed in the GII Forward Gal Stakes filly Taylor S. Miss Macy Sue in 2017 produced a winner Matera from Tapit, and she has a Bodemeister colt in 2015.
+Miss Macy Sue is also the dam of sire Liam's Map, a multiple grade I-winning millionaire who captured his most famous victory in the 2015 Grade I Breeders' Cup Dirt Mile, and stakes winner and placed in the GII Forward Gal Stakes filly Taylor S. Miss Macy Sue in 2017 produced a winner Matera from Tapit, and she has a Bodemeister colt in 2015.
 They reside at Taylor Made Farm, where Not This Time was raised and now takes up residence at stud.